Man stabbed in Times Square as city prepares to ring in new year

 The attack took place about three blocks from One Times Square, where the iconic New Year’s Eve ball drop will be held.

-The victim ran into a nearby train station, but quickly ran back above ground and flagged down an NYPD cruiser.
+The victim ran into a nearby train station, but quickly ran back above ground and flagged down a New York City Police Department cruiser.
 He smeared his blood on the cruiser as cops called for medical assistance.

 EMS rushed the victim to Bellevue Hospital, where he was listed in stable condition, but expected to survive.
 He refused to talk to police about how he was injured and who attacked him, a police source with knowledge of the case said.